Bob Shannon (radio personality): CBS-FM Returns

 When WCBS-FM came back to New York radio on July 12, 2007, Shannon helped launch the return.
 On November 18, as part of CBS-FM's weekly Radio Greats feature, he hosted a show as Don Bombard.

-Shannon stopped performing his mid-day shift at WCBS-FM in late December 2011 or early 2012.He was eventually replaced by Ron Parker.
+Shannon stopped performing his mid-day shift at WCBS-FM in January 2012.
+He was eventually replaced by Ron Parker.

+Death

+Shannon died on June 28, 2023, at the age of 74 after a long battle with respiratory illness.
+He leaves behind two children, Scott and Avery Shannon.